nonbinary-duck/limo-build-pipeline/readme.md

 First, the system must be setup.

-Add the ROS2 PPA to Ubuntu if you haven't already.
+Add the ROS2 PPA to Ubuntu if not already present.

 You can do this following the [ROS Humble docs](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
 Or just: